sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 There are two steps to this alorithms.

 1. Finding the min and we already know how much space we need for it
 2. Finding the second min in logarithmic time.
 As we discussed above, we need history for this.
 And this history is the part where we could potentially use lots of space.
 But, observe that we don't technically need to save a lot of history.
-In the tree above, when we're done comparing two seeds we're ready to go a level to the right and discard the history
+In the tree above, when we're done comparing two seeds we're ready to go a level to the right and discard the history.
+In other words, we really only need to store players with the same seed at a time.
+So, if there's a player who is "knocked out", we don't need to keep him around in the memory.

 If we can't do all the comparisons "in-place", a logarithmic storage is acceptable.
 In practise, the logarithmic storage would not exceed 64.

 In order to find second minimum in logarithmic time, we need to transform a linear sequence into a binary tree.
 It's important to understand that we can do this rearrangement because this group of numbers is associative. i.e. you can regroup them as you wish, but at the end, the result will still be the same. e.g. you can find a min between (1,4) and (3,6) and then between (1,3).
 Or you can find a min between (1,3) and (4,6) and then between (1,4), the end result will still be the same, i.e. 1.

 ### Data structures